joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 = Child pages =

 Version 1.4.0 adds support for child pages.
-If you have a page with slug 'example-com' and a child page with slug 'child-page', you can visit 'www.example.com/child-page' to see the child page.
+If you have a page with slug ‘example-com’ and a child page with slug ‘child-page’, you can visit ‘www.example.com/child-page’ to see the child page.

 Sometimes when you change things up, it seems like it is not working.
 This is often due to very aggressive caching of redirects in modern browsers (they keep redirecting even if the site is not anymore) but it can also be there are stale canonicals.